Prototype: function BuildExcerpts ( $docs, $index, $words, $opts=array() )

 flush tag on

 success.
 Returns -1 and sets an error message on error.

 Attribute values updated using

-API call are only kept in RAM until a so-called flush (which writes the
+API call are kept in a memory mapped file.
+Which means the OS

 searchd finishes writing the data to disk, which might take